LRDD: Function

 The protein encoded by this gene contains a leucine-rich repeat and a death domain.
 This protein has been shown to interact with other death domain proteins, such as Fas (TNFRSF6)-associated via death domain (FADD) and MAP-kinase activating death domain-containing protein (MADD), and thus may function as an adaptor protein in cell death-related signaling processes.
 The expression of the mouse counterpart of this gene has been found to be positively regulated by the tumor suppressor p53 and to induce cell apoptosis in response to DNA damage, which suggests a role for this gene as an effector of p53-dependent apoptosis.
 Three alternatively spliced transcript variants encoding distinct isoforms have been reported.

-Besides its pro-apoptotic function it may also be involved in DNA repair as part of a protein complex formed together with the catalytic subunit of DNA-PK (DNA-PKcs)and caspase 2.
+Besides its pro-apoptotic function it may also be involved in DNA repair as part of a protein complex formed together with the catalytic subunit of DNA-PK (DNA-PKcs) and caspase 2.

+Signaling pathways involving PIDD-C have been associated with the activation of NF-κB and the promotion of cell survival.
+Following DNA damage, PIDD-C relocates to the nucleus, where it forms a complex with RIP1 and the NF-kappa-B inhibitor kinase subunit gamma (NEMO, or IKBKG), collectively referred to as the 'NEMO-PIDDosome.'

+PIDD1 is also essential for translesion DNA synthesis (TLS), which enables DNA elongation across lesions in response to UV exposure.
+Inside the nucleus, PIDD1 forms a complex with critical replication machinery components, including proliferating cell nuclear antigen (PCNA), replication factor C subunit 5 (RFC5), and RFC4, known collectively as the PCNA-PIDDosome.
+These proteins were identified as binding partners of overexpressed PIDD1 through mass spectrometry analysis.
+PCNA functions as a DNA sliding clamp that requires RFC for its correct placement on the DNA and is crucial for loading DNA polymerases during the replication process.

+Moreover, the activation of p53, which occurs in response to centrosome amplification—commonly resulting from failed cytokinesis—clearly relies on the Caspase-2−PIDDosome.
+Notably, PIDD1 seems to check the number of mature mother centrioles, though the specific mechanism by which it does so remains to be understood.
+Additionally, PIDD1 localizes to the distal end of mature centrosomes in healthy cells, indicating a possible role in centrosome function or stability.